wachaon/wes/docs/README.en.md

 # Features

--   *Chakra* the scripting engine of *Windows Script Host* to run *ECMAScript2015* *Chakra*
+-   Change the script engine of *Windows Script Host* to *Chakra* and run *ECMAScript2015* *Chakra*
--   Since 32bit *cscript.exe* is executed, there is no problem specific to 64bit environment.
+-   It always runs 32bit *cscript.exe* , so there are no inherent bugs in 64bit environment.
 -   Import the module with `require`
 -   Outputs colored characters to standard output
--   Automatically guess the file encoding
+-   Automatically guess and read the encoding of the text file

 # Features not resolved

--   `WScript.Quit` can't interrupt the program and doesn't return an error code
+-   `WScript.Quit` cannot interrupt the program and does not return an error code
--   Asynchronous processing
+-   Asynchronous processing such as `setTimeout` and `Promise` is not possible
--   The second argument *event prefix* of `WScript.CreateObject` cannot be used
+-   The *event prefix* of the second argument of `WScript.CreateObject` cannot be used.

 # Install